t1nker1ng/NewBot/README.md

 # NewBot
-This bot created for making Queue's
+This bot created for making Queues